-Of the 36 recorded snake species known to occur in iSimangaliso Wetland Park, the beautiful Gaboon adder (Bitis gabonica – also referred to as a Gaboon viper) is surely the most iconic as iSimangaliso is the largest protected refuge for Gaboon adders in Southern Africa.
+Of the 36 recorded snake species known to occur in iSimangaliso Wetland Park, the beautiful Gaboon adder (Bitis gabonica) is surely the most iconic.

-The Gaboon adder is a sedentary species, renowned for its striking geometric patterning and is the world’s heaviest adder.
-Stocky and often obese in appearance, the species can attain lengths up to 2 metres, although in iSimangaliso individuals rarely exceed 1.3 metres.
-The disproportionately large head resembles a dead leaf, complete with a dark dorsal stripe that mimics a midvein.
+The Gaboon adder is a sedentary species renowned for its striking geometric patterning – and is the world’s heaviest adder.
+Stocky and often obese, the species can attain lengths up to 2 metres, although in iSimangaliso, individuals rarely exceed 1.3 metres.
+The disproportionately large head resembles a dead leaf with a dark dorsal stripe that mimics a midvein.
 Among snakes, Gaboon adders have the longest fangs (max.
-40mm) and highest venom yields.
-Bites from Gaboon adders are medical emergencies, but the species is of docile disposition and the majority of bites occur from handling of captive individuals by snake enthusiasts.
+40mm) and the highest venom yields.
+Bites from Gaboon adders are medical emergencies, but the species is of docile disposition, and most bites occur from the handling of captive individuals by snake enthusiasts.
 Envenomation incurs mostly cytotoxic symptoms, although toxic effects on humans are not well known, and only one human death is described in the literature.

 This extremely rare inhabitant recently had its numbers boosted by 26 following the release of neonates at three locations on the Eastern Shores of iSimangaliso.
-Born in captivity at the iSimangaliso St Lucia Crocodile and Education Centre, their release into the wild was in line with the release protocol suggested from a three-year study (2005-2007) by registered researcher Jon Warner who recently completed his Master of Science thesis on the conservation biology of the species in South Africa.
+Born in captivity at the iSimangaliso St Lucia Crocodile and Education Centre, their release into the wild was in line with the release protocol suggested by a three-year study (2005-2007) by registered researcher Jon Warner who recently completed his Master of Science thesis on the conservation biology of the species in South Africa.

-According to Park CEO Andrew Zaloumis, “Jon’s Gaboon research was one of the 185 current registered research projects ongoing in the World Heritage Site. iSimangaliso encourages research in numerous fields in order to inform and improve our management strategies and contribute to the creation of scientific knowledge.
-Jon’s finding points to the importance of maintaining the continuity and integrity of the entire iSimangaliso dune forest corridor for the protection and conservation of the Gaboon adder.
-A good example of how iSimangaliso is conserving high conservation value species through protecting their habitats.”
+According to the park CEO Andrew Zaloumis, “Jon’s Gaboon research was one of the 185 current registered research projects ongoing in the World Heritage Site. iSimangaliso encourages research in numerous fields to inform and improve our management strategies and contribute to the creation of scientific knowledge.
+Jon’s finding points to the importance of maintaining the continuity and integrity of the entire iSimangaliso dune forest corridor to protect and conserve the Gaboon adder.
+This is a good example of how iSimangaliso conserves high conservation value species by protecting their habitats.”